 • Vote with our online ballot at the bottom of this page

 • Mail in your vote to FFOTM, PO Box 23366, Flagstaff, AZ 86002

-Please vote for 5 seats.
-You can vote by mail or email.
+Please vote for 3 seats.
+You can vote by mail, email or our online voting.

 Email your vote to: firstname.lastname@example.org

 [gravityform id=”10″ title=”true” description=”true”]